-Considering several helical coils for measuring ovality, the maximum ovality was found to be 3.2 % which is well within the allowable limits as per ASME B31.3 code.
-Hence, ovality is not likely to influence the flow behavior.
+Considering several helical coils for measuring ovality, the maximum ovality was 3.2 % which is well within the allowable limits as per ASME B31.3 code.
+Hence, ovality is not likely to influence the flow behaviour.

-The other geometrical irregularity, namely, wrinkles are found to occur only at the intrados due to compression while forming of helical coils.
-Considering a critical portion of a sample coil for a length of 300 mm, there were 24 wrinkles of different sizes as represented in Fig. 3.
+The other geometrical irregularity, wrinkles, occurs only at the intrados due to compression while forming helical coils.
+Considering a critical portion of a sample coil for a length of 300 mm, there were 24 wrinkles of different sizes, as represented in Fig. 3.